Izabela Patriota’s Mercatus Fellowship Story

 he fellowship didn't just provide Izabela Patriota with monthly flights from São Paulo to D.C. for colloquia; it connected her to a global network of fellows and scholars who shared her commitment to liberty.
 Today, as Director of Development at the Ladies of Liberty Alliance, Izabela applies everything she learned; writing op-eds, engaging donors in substantive conversations about freedom, and bringing classical liberal perspectives back to Brazil.

-When Izabela Patriota first arrived in Washington, D.C., she had just moved to the United States from Brazil.
-Alone and driven by her passion for classical liberalism, she began looking for opportunities that would allow her to deepen her research while staying focused on her PhD studies.
-That’s when a chance encounter changed everything.
-“I was a Cato intern in 2019.
-I had just moved to the US.” recalls Izabela Patriota.
-“The internship would only take four months, and I was looking for different opportunities because I was also a PhD student at the time and I wanted opportunities that would keep me focusing only in my studies.”
+When Izabela first arrived in Washington, D.C., she was alone and driven by her passion for classical liberalism.
+"I was a Cato intern in 2019.
+I had just moved to the US," she recalls.
+"The internship would only take four months, and I was looking for different opportunities because I was also a PhD student at the time and I wanted opportunities that would keep me focusing only in my studies."

 Izabela was accepted as a Frédéric Bastiat Fellow in 2020.
 Her reason for applying was clear: "I chose Mercatus because it aligns with my philosophy.
 I am a classical liberal.
 I see myself that way, philosophically speaking.
 So, I was studying a way to deregulate urban policies in Brazil, in my city, precisely.
 So, I chose Mercatus because it would give me, it would equip me with the right perspective."

-The experience she gained from the program was just as impactful as the ideas.
-“I really liked to connect with the other fellows because there were fellows from all around the world,” she said.
-“I really appreciated it because it was not only American oriented… it was nice to see that they were encouraging other problems to be discussed as well.”
+The global nature of the fellowship stood out to Izabela.
+"I really liked to connect with the other fellows because there were fellows from all around the world," she said.
+"I really appreciated it because it was not only American oriented.
+It was nice to see that they were encouraging other problems to be discussed as well."

 It really changed my life.
 I was discussing with the best professors in the field, with the best students in the world in the same room.